 Plus there's treasure hunts, games, music and fun for the whole family.

-The full programme will be announced on 22 June, when tickets will also go on sale for this year's events, we'll keep you posted but save the date now!
+The full programme will be announced on in June, when tickets will also go on sale for this year's events, we'll keep you posted but save the date now!

 28th – 29th September - Aldeburgh Food & Drink Festival